GTBioPortal/BioPortal/README.md

 ========

 ## Getting Started With Development
-To start clone repo and type `npm i` at root directory to import all node modules
+To start clone repo and type `npm i` at root directory to import all required packages.

 ## Commands

-These commands can be run from the root directory
+These commands can be run from the root directory.

 ### `npm i`
-Downloads all node modules defined [package.json](https://github.gatech.edu/mfraschilla3/BioPortal/blob/master/package.json).
+Downloads all node modules defined in [package.json](https://github.gatech.edu/mfraschilla3/BioPortal/blob/master/package.json).
-Only needs to be ran once or any time packages are added/updated
+Only needs to be ran once or any time packages are added/updated.

 ### `npm start`